Home Β» Blog Β» Painting Tips Β» Understanding Complementary Colors for Beginners

 Basic Complementary Colors

-These combined primary colors are known as secondary colors.
+These color combinations are known as secondary colors.

-So the compliment of each primary color is a secondary color combination of the other two primary colors.
+So, the complement of each primary color is a secondary color combination of the other two primary colors.

 color wheel containing primary and secondary colors explaining complimentary colors